Plugin Compatibility

 For Site Administrators

-- Check for updated versions of your disabled plugins — authors may have released compatible versions
+- Check for updated versions of any plugins your policy disabled.
+Authors may have released 2.0-flagged versions since you migrated.

 - Update plugins via GPM:

-bin/gpm update - Re-enable plugins one at a time, verifying each works correctly
+bin/gpm update - Re-enable disabled plugins one at a time, verifying each works correctly

 - If a plugin causes issues, disable it and contact the plugin author